Why and how to stop caring what people think about you 🤷♂️

 “So Julia and Peter think you’re pretty weird.”

 ‘Thanks’ Anne for relaying the news.
 Her face intent with anticipation, she waited for my anxious response.
-But in my head, I already accepted and discarded the news.
-I shrugged and moved on.
+But in my head, I already accepted and discarded the new.
+Shrug and move on.
 Office gossip is part of work life.
 I don’t care.

 But that isn’t standard practice.